 2. Validate Horizon Edge Service Configuration

 The configuration defined in the INI file is presented and can be updated any time through the Horizon settings.

 Click Cancel to close the settings.

-Connecting to a Virtual Desktop or Application through Unified Access Gateway
+Connecting to a Horizon Resource through Unified Access Gateway

 - Launch Horizon Client.

 - Click Add Server.